Housing Discrimination: What Actions Are Covered?

 6. Apply different terms or conditions for the rental of housing

-7. Refuse to allow reasonable accomodations or reasonable modifications for persons with disabilities
+7. Refuse to allow reasonable accommodations or reasonable modifications for persons with disabilities

 9. Engage in harassment, coercion, or intimidation